Brennall/HFH-SRD/Chapter01.md

 Chapter 4, Proficiencies, details the various proficiencies that characters may acquire, along with information on the game mechanics of all proficiencies.

-Chapter 5, Spells, lists the various spells that different characters may learn and cast, along with a detailed description of each spell’s effect in the game.
+Chapter 5, Spells, lists the various spells that different characters may learn and cast, along with a detailed description of each spell's effect in the game.

 Chapter 6, Adventures, provides rules for exploration, encounters, and combat in the dangerous and violent world that the player characters will adventure within.